bugmark/paypro/README.md

     end
     paypro.pool_balance                        #=> 900

-Note that each paypro service implements unique collection and distribution methods.
+Note that each Paypro service implements unique collection and distribution methods.
 Some may collect via credit-card, some by invoice, some by EFT.
-Some paypros may distribute funds via handwritten check, or banking payment services, or blockchain payment.
+Some Paypros may distribute funds via handwritten check, or banking payment services, or blockchain payment.

-Each paypro is resonsible for implementing it's own pool.
+Each Paypro is resonsible for implementing it's own pool.
 Some may choose to use a commercial bank account, others may store the pool on the blockchain, others may use a CSV file.

-Each paypro is responsible for collecting and safely storing user credentials, credit card numbers, etc.
+Each Paypro is responsible for collecting and safely storing user credentials, credit card numbers, etc.

-Each paypro is responsible for maintaining compliance with regulatory and tax rules.
+Each Paypro is responsible for maintaining compliance with regulatory and tax rules.

 ### Future Direction